dotnet/csharpstandard/standard/classes.md

 When a property declaration includes an `extern` modifier, the property is said to be an ***external property***.
 Because an external property declaration provides no actual implementation, each of its *accessor_declarations* consists of a semicolon.

+When code is compiled in a nullable context, the static analysis of a property’s declaration and subsequent use may be aided by the use of a nullable reference attribute (§Code-Analysis-Attributes) on that declaration.

 ### 15.7.2 Static and instance properties

 When a property declaration includes a `static` modifier, the property is said to be a ***static property***.
 When no `static` modifier is present, the property is said to be an ***instance property***.